sanskritiG21/DevConnect/notes.md

 - With this model we will create the new new instances and we will put that into the database

 - whenever you are doing some db operation, try to wrap it in the try catch block.

+### password - encrypted format

+1. validation of the api
+2. encrypt the password
+3. then store the data into the database

+-- bcrypt is the package used for encrypting the password